helanabi/terminal-weather/README.md

 * `pip install git+https://github.com/helanabi/terminal-weather.git`

-> Temporarily: you need to manually create a configuration file with the content of `./conf`, until I implement an automated procedure to do that, e.g. copy the content of `./conf` to `~/.terminal-weather`.
+> Temporarily: you need to manually create a configuration file with the content of `./conf` (until an automated procedure is implemented), e.g. copy the content of `./conf` to `~/.terminal-weather`.

 ## Usage